aparnagandhe/Classic-Arcade-Game-Udacity/README.md

 You can find my project [here](https://aparnagandhe.github.io/Classic-Arcade-Game-Udacity/)

-Use the arrows to play the game
+Use the arrow keys to play the game